Major Donors and Digital Media

 “Older people are among the fastest-growing demographics online.
 Social network use among Internet users 50 years old and older has nearly doubled to 42% over the past year …. in the U.S. alone there are nearly 16 million people 55 and older using Facebook” (Mashable Social Media, April 6, 2011).
 Jim Jansen of Pew Internet Research Project notes, “95% of those in households earning over $75,000 use the Internet and cell phones” (November 24, 2010).

-After 25 years of traditional fundraising, I was well-versed at communicating with donors using standard mail; printed documents; telephone; and ultimately by composing and submitting detailed grant proposals.
-I was reluctant to pay attention to social media, which seemed frivolous to me three years ago.”
+After many years of traditional fundraising, I was well-versed at communicating with donors using standard mail; printed documents; telephone; and ultimately by composing and submitting detailed grant proposals.
+I was reluctant to pay attention to social media, which seemed frivolous to me three years ago.

-But then, what a surprise!
+But then, a surprise!
 My first invitation to create a Facebook page and be “friended” came from a donor whose family has contributed significantly to several of my nonprofit projects, in the seven-figure range, in fact.
 After considering how important this person is me and my nonprofit projects, I took the leap.
 I haven’t looked back since.

 How should we reach major gift donors?
 The techniques are similar for donors at any level.
 “Cross-pollinate”: be sure your website, e-mail and printed publications include links to your social media venues.
 Develop a thoughtful strategy to regularly discuss your nonprofit’s mission, financial needs and most pressing issues.
 Consider developing cause-specific apps for even greater depth of discussion.
 Actively seek donors out and ask them to “like” your Facebook page, or to join groups that you have established using other forms of social media.

 Donors are receiving more requests than ever.
 While waiting for that critical, in-person meeting, consider informing and engaging them using social media and new technologies.
 In the end, these methods make life easier on everyone – grant maker and grant seeker.

 You might enjoy reviewing a presentation that Holly Ross, formerly of the NTEN and Drupal Association, Kristen Schultz-Jaarda of Crescendo Interactive, Inc., and I created for a joint conference of CharityChannel and GPA: Grant Professionals Association in October 2011 in Las Vegas, Nevada.